Learn more about our Directors, Guides, and Creators below!

 Currently, Steven received a Master’s in Public Administration as of December 2018 from Drake University and is now pursuing his Master’s in Business Administration with an accounting emphasis at Drake University in Des Moines, Iowa.

-Raised on the prairies in the mountain ranges of Montana, Kristen’s experiences skiing and hiking with friends instilled in her a deep compassion to nature.
+Kristen Parker was raised on the prairies in the mountain ranges of Montana, Kristen’s experiences skiing and hiking with friends instilled in her a deep compassion to nature.
 From early childhood, she was surrounded by her mother’s Navajo language, traditions and beliefs, sculpting her identity while planting a spiritual connection to her ancestral roots.

 After moving to southwestern Colorado and obtaining a bachelor of arts degree in literature from Fort Lewis College, she traveled to South America and Cuba to learn about other cultures and embrace the beauty of our natural world.
 She enjoys writing and filmography and spends time crafting art to show the world the beauty of nature.
 Currently, Kristen is teaching yoga and deepening her spiritual journey while meeting amazing people from all walks of life.